Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Pseudopotentials and Pair-potentials from the NPA model.

 A complete treatment of ion-ion interactions needs core-core interactions as well as the inclusion of a form factor in the electron-ion pseudopotential $U_{\rm a}^{ei}(k)$.
 We use Eq.~\ref{pseudo.eq}, which is an accurate yet simple pseudopotential directly available from any average-atom calculation.
 We have successfully used the NPA $U^{ei}(k)$ in many diverse materials and WDM systems ranging from solid Be, Na, Al, to plasma states of Be, Li, C, Ga, Al, or Si even as a supercooled liquid.

 The pseudopotential resulting from Eq.~\ref{pseudo.eq} is a simple local potential ($s$-wave potential).
 If the density displacement $a_f(k)$ is expanded in terms of the contributions from different angular momentum states $l$ of the Kohn-Sham eigenstates, then a non-local ($l$-dependent) pseudopotential can be constructed.
 Such non-local forms are needed in solid-state applications where spherical symmetry is lacking.
-However, the simple $s$-wave form given in Eq.~\ref{pseudo.eq} seems to work well for fluids and their EOS and static transport coefficients.
+However, the simple $s$-wave form given in Eq.~\ref{pseudo.eq} seems to work well for fluids, their EOS and static transport coefficients.

 Aluminum is regarded as a 'difficult' material by those who develop effective medium potentials for it.
-If Fig.~\ref{Al-Vr.fig} we display Al-Al pair potentials for several temperatures and compressions, including for a case where the ions are held at 1 eV, while the electrons are at 1 eV, or at 5 eV and 10 eV.
+In Fig.~\ref{Al-Vr.fig} we display Al-Al pair potentials for several temperatures and compressions, including for a case where the ions are held at 1 eV, while the electrons are at 1 eV, or at 5 eV and 10 eV.
 The potentials show how the Friedel oscillations disappear at high electron temperatures.
-These minima, which determine the location of nearest-neighbour, next-nearest-neighbour positions bring in the multi-center features that empirical models like the SW potential put in by hand.
-However, Fig.~\ref{Al-Vr.fig} shows that the peaks and troughs in the $g(r)$ not entirely determined by the pair potential as the `volume energy' of the electron fluid plays a part, and largely determines the position of the first peak in a system like liquid aluminum or liquid carbon (see discussion in Ref.~\cite{DWP-carb90}) where the electron density is high.
+These minima, which determine the location of N-N, N-N-N positions bring in the multi-center features that empirical models like the SW potential put in ``by hand''.
+However, Fig.~\ref{Al-Vr.fig} shows that the peaks and troughs in the $g(r)$ are not entirely determined by the pair potential as the `volume energy' of the electron fluid plays a part, and largely determines the position of the first peak in high-$\bar{Z}$ systems like liquid aluminum or liquid carbon (see discussion in Ref.~\cite{DWP-carb90}).